TheDzejkob/TheDzejkob/README.md

 📚 Languages & Tools:

 Proficient in: C#, Python, JavaScript, C++, Lua
-Web Development: HTML, CSS, React
-🌱 Currently Learning: C and will be looking into rust afterwards
+Web Development: HTML, CSS, React and a bit of Express 🌱 Currently Learning: C and will be looking into rust afterwards